Canon M vs Nikon D5000

 It is notable that the Canon M has a microphone port, which is missing on the D5000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the Canon M and the D5000 have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the D5000 have been discontinued, but can regularly be found used on ebay.
 The D5000 was replaced by the Nikon D5100, while the Canon M was followed by the Canon EOS M3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the Canon M and D5000 can be found, respectively, in the Canon M Manual (free pdf) or the online Nikon D5000 Manual.

 So how do things add up?
 Is the Canon M better than the Nikon D5000 or vice versa?
 The listing below highlights the relative strengths of the two models.